MetaMask/snaps/packages/examples/packages/interactive-ui/README.md

 # `@metamask/interactive-ui-example-snap`

-This snap demonstrates how to use interactive UI to build reactive custom UI interfaces accross all the available APIs.
+This snap demonstrates how to use interactive UI to build reactive custom UI interfaces across all the available APIs.

 ## Snap usage